 Although the EC has indicated that it will allow in-scope non-E.U. companies (such as U.S. parent companies) to use sustainability standards equivalent to the ESRS, it has not yet decided which standards will be deemed equivalent.
 (Note that equivalent standards will only be available at the non-E.U. parent company level; any reporting done at an E.U.-company level must use ESRS.)
 If the EC decides that another country's sustainability reporting standards are not equivalent, it may nonetheless allow companies to continue using such standards during an appropriate transition period, thus providing reasonable time for them to prepare to report in accordance with ESRS or an approved equivalent standard.
-When the appropriate transition period comes to an end, the companies would be required to report in accordance with ESRS are extensive, with roughly 80 requirements covering both quantitative and qualitative disclosures.
-As of now, it is not known whether the SEC's proposed rule on climate-related disclosures.
+When the appropriate transition period comes to an end, the companies would be required to report in accordance with ESRS or an approved equivalent standard.
+It is important to note that the disclosure requirements of the ESRS are extensive, with roughly 80 requirements covering both quantitative and qualitative disclosures, and go well beyond the requirements of the SEC's proposed rule on climate-related disclosures.
 As of now, it is not known whether the SEC's proposed rule, when finalized, will be an eligible ESRS-equivalent standard.